In Bristol Studio, Unit 19B Barton Hill Trading Est, Bristol BS5 9BB

 Kerry Russell

 After leaving university in 2004, Kerry set up and developed the studio as one of Bristol’s pioneering ‘artist maker spaces’.
-From its beginning in 2006, Kerry has been the main driving force, her multifaceted role includes creative programme manager, fundraiser and event producer.
+From its beginning in 2006, Kerry has been the main driving force, her multifaceted role includes creative programme manager, fundraising and producing events.

 Alongside her role at In Bristol, Kerry chairs a number of participatory arts groups that build stronger communities using creativity to connect, up-skill and empower participants.
-As an associate designer for Play Disrupt, a creative consultation agency, Kerry develops tools to widen engagement, especially with communities who’ve been overlooked.
+As the Director of Studio Meraki and an associate designer for Play Disrupt Kerry also develops tools to widen engagement through creativity, especially with communities who have been overlooked.

-As a practicing socially engaged artist, In Bristol Studio presents a fantastic opportunity to combine her background in 3D design and fabrication with developing and building communities, both inside the studio and in our wider neighbourhood.
+As a practicing socially engaged artist, Kerry combines her background in 3D design and fabrication with developing and building communities, both inside the studio and in our wider neighbourhood.

 Sally in her studio

 Sally has been providing mentoring and business support to In Bristol Studio since its inception in 2006.
-She is currently responsible for the day-to day running of the studio, including book-keeping, room hire and membership, and helping with organisational development and planning.
-She also provides business support, mentoring and coaching to studio members.
+She is currently responsible for the day-to day running of the studio, which includes recruiting new studio members, contracts, book-keeping, room hire, health and safety.
+Alongside developing networks, event management and supporting organisational development and growth.

 In Bristol Studio provides an amazing opportunity to combine her background in arts management with her passion for using creativity to develop and support communities.